tcal-x/misc/tutorial_2/README.md

 ```
 * On the board, you should see the `DONE` LED by the `PROG` button go dark for about a second, then come back on.
 * You should see the behavior of the 4+4 LEDs change.
 They should now start counting in binary.
 The 4 LSB are the bright LEDs, and the 4 MSB are the smaller green LEDs.
 The count should increment about every 2.5 seconds.
 * Now, press the `PROG` button.
-Behavior should revert to the built in demo.
+Behavior should revert to the built-in demo.
 * If you wish, run the `openocd` command again.

 ### What happened?